huysentruitw/barcoder/README.md

 ## NuGet package

-The main Barcode package is
+To install the main package using:

     PM> Install-Package Barcoder